 Trekking on the way to Tala Kaveri one realises why Coorg is called ‘the Scotland of India.’
 Many cloud-kissed mountains abound.
 Then you reach the Tala Kaveri which is where the river begins.
 Then you must climb 369 arduous steps lead to the top but once you get there the view of the river’s origins and the surrounding clouds and hills is simply breath-taking.
 Keep the camera handy for some great shots.
 And that ends day 2.
 Get plenty of rest because day 3 begins with an exciting physical activity – the trek!

 For thrill seekers, the scenic Western Ghats offers some exciting moments and views.
 Tadiyandamol is the highest peak in Coorg.
 It is surrounded by lush greenery as far as the eyes can see.
 It’s one of the most popular trek spots.
 It’s ideal for solitary travellers, backpackers, families, nature lovers and corporate groups.
 The trek is full of interesting challenges and the reward is the fantastic views from the top.

 After the highs of the trek, you need to unwind in style strolling through a coffee plantation.
 Coorg is one of the country’s biggest producers of coffee and a visit to this beautiful place is incomplete with a tour of a plantation.
 There are many plantations you can opt to visit for a fee.
 It’s an eye opening experience to see the plants up close, smell the aroma, watch the work process and even join in with the workers.
 With that, you’ve completed an arduous but exciting day three and are coming to the end of your trip.

 Make sure to end the trip on a high note with some authentic pandi curry, boiled rice and kadumbu at any local restaurant.
-While in Kushalnagar you must also step inside Amanvana, our luxury spa resort for an intimate view of the river, some great food and the music of the birds.
+While in Kushalnagar you must also step inside Amanvana Resort & Spa, our luxury resort in Coorg for an intimate view of the river, some great food and the music of the birds.